lfeq/Artificial-Inteligence-1/readme.md

 - Enhanced performance optimizations for larger agent counts.
 - Additional AI behaviors or strategies.
 - Bug fixes and general improvements.

-## Contributing

-Contributions are welcome.
-If you have suggestions, improvements, or find issues, please open a pull request or submit an issue.

 ## Acknowledgments